 The difference in the two measurements in ounces will equate to the total loss in ounces.
 These results will naturally vary with weather conditions and riding intensity.
 You may want to perform this test in several situations and correlate the results to get an accurate account of your fluid needs.
 Most riders will find that they will typically lose 16 to 32 ounces per hour.

 I would never ask you to do anything or offer any advice until I have a chance to put it to the test.
 Here is what I found for myself.
-The honest answer is this.
-I will be updating this post when the weather here in Breckenridge Colorado warms up to a point where I can sweat.
+The honest answer is this: I will be updating this post when the weather here in Breckenridge Colorado warms up to a point where I can sweat.

 Yesterday I rode 14.69 miles on my road bike with 479 feet of climbing in an out and back from Breckenridge to Frisco on the rec path.
-I weighed in before the ride at 126.4 lbs. and the outside temperature was around 60 degrees for the duration of the ride.
+I weighed in before the ride at 126.4 lbs. and the outside temperature was around 60 degrees for the duration of the ride.?
 I hit a bit of weather in Frisco had a slight tailwind on the way out and rode into the wind on the way back.
 I did not make a moderate effort, I drilled it, boomerang saliva, and the whole bit.
 Even with the headwind on the way back, I averaged 19.7 mph and finished in just under 45 minutes.

 I was stoked with it being my first road ride of the season!
-Three weeks earlier I spent 3 days mountain biking in Moab for my 2nd mountain bike ride of the season.
+Three weeks earlier I spent 3 days mountain biking in Moab which included my 2nd mountain bike ride of the season.
 I have been doing strength training for the last month and a half.
 Here is where it gets exciting, and the reason why I need to do this test again.

 I did not sweat!
 So, when I weighed myself thinking that the other factors listed above would remove water from my body composition, I was wrong.
 It’ll take more research, but I believe the other factors will seriously matter in endurance events but not during a short test like this.
 My final weight after my ride was 126.4 lbs!